MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-calculating-work-in-process-for-a-job.md

  This walkthrough uses the project team member (Tricia) as the persona.

 ## Prerequisites
- Before you can perform the tasks in the walkthrough, the [!INCLUDE[d365fin](includes/d365fin_md.md)] must be installed on your computer.
+ Before you can perform the tasks in the walkthrough, the ADD INCLUDE<!--[!INCLUDE[d365fin](includes/d365fin_md.md)] must be installed on your computer.

 ## Story
  This walkthrough focuses on the ADD INCLUDE<!--[!INCLUDE[demoname](../../includes/demo_md.md)]--> has started and also the jobs that are completed.
 Some of the jobs can be very lengthy and can run over months.
 Tricia can use a WIP account to record the work in process and to track the costs throughout the job.